hashicorp/design-system/website/docs/components/tabs/partials/guidelines/guidelines.md

 !!!
 Dont

-Don't trigger a Tab change via an external action, such as a submit or next button.
+Don’t trigger a Tab change via an external action, such as a submit or next button.
 Tab changes should only be triggered by the Tab itself as that is the expected user interaction.

 ![Tabs with external trigger](/assets/components/tabs/tabs-external-trigger.png) !!!